 Easy Gardening on a Budget

-I have recently moved house and this article is about my new garden and how I have developed and improved it throughout the first summer.
+I have recently moved house, and this article is about my new garden and how I have developed and improved it throughout the first summer.
 Whilst I am not a professional gardener, I think I have managed to create a rather lovely garden that didn't cost much, didn't involve a lot of work, and that I am actually rather proud of.
-I have learnt a lot and I would like to pass some of this new knowledge, tips and personal experiences on to others.
+I have learned a lot, and I would like to pass some of this new knowledge, tips and personal experiences on to others.

 Tips for Saving Money